privacyguides/privacyguides.org/docs/ai-chatbots.md

 </details>
 </div>

-Kobold.cpp allows you to easily run an AI model right on your computer.
-You simply select your model files and click run.
-A chat interface will open in your browser.Since it is run locally, you can submit it sensitive information.
+-You can run models from Meta, Mistral, Microsoft (Phi-2) and others locally on your Windows or Linux PC.
+Since your data isn't leaving your PC, you don't have to worry about sharing sensitive PII.
-Using quantitised model, you can except models to consume between 0.5GB and 2GB of RAM for every billion paramater.
-Since the minimum for a quality model is 8B, it is strongly recommended to have at least 12GB of RAM.
-You can download those quantised models in a format called GGUF, at [Hugging Face] (https://huggingface.co/models?sort=trending&search=.GGUF).
+If you use a quantitised model, you can except models to consume between 0.5GB and 2GB of RAM for every billion paramater.
+Since the minimum parameters count for a satisfactory model is 8B, you should have at least 12gb of RAM.
+You can download quantised models in a format called GGUF, at [Hugging Face] (https://huggingface.co/models?sort=trending&search=.GGUF).

--Models : Llama 1,2,3, Mistral, Phi-2, and a few others.
--Type : Local model
--Availability : Linux, Windows
--Rate limit : None
--Privacy : Total

 ## Criteria